SFTtech/openage/doc/milestones.md

 - [ ] 15: **dedicated server** (!), map user actions to physics frame ids and sync them
 - [ ] 16: basic multiplayer support
        * there will (most probably) be bugs, loads of them.
-       * at this point, with a proper starting map (one villager per player on grasland), battles can be fought.
+       * at this point, with a proper starting map (one villager per player on grassland), battles can be fought.

 things to be done sometime: